 Moreover, the regular updates mean chances of viruses or hackers getting access to your device remain at an all-time low.

 In addition to increasing the frequency of updates, Microsoft elected to make some system updates automatic in Windows 10.
 This feature enhances overall security, ensuring that your PC is regularly updated.
 In Windows 10, all you can choose is when you’re comfortable receiving the updates and allow the OS to do the rest.

 Windows 10 ushers you into the new world of interconnectivity.
 For example, you can find different software on Windows 10 and download them through the Windows Store, a feature that’s impossible with Windows 7.

-In addition, the ability to download games, movies, and apps on Windows 10 make the OS a true powerhouse, especially for gaming and professional tasks.
+In addition, the ability to download games, movies, and apps on Windows 10 makes the OS a true powerhouse, especially for gaming and professional tasks.

 Windows 10 apps are more secure than previous Windows apps and are designed to integrate with the system by providing timely notifications in the Action Center.
 In addition, media and productivity apps like photos, music, videos, people maps, and calendars are also more advanced and feature-rich in Windows 10.

 One major advantage of Windows 10 is its improved overall speed.
 Not only does Windows 10 come with an ultra-modern appearance, but it is also faster and more efficient than previous operating systems.